Don McKinnon: Secretary-General of the Commonwealth

 In 2007 McKinnon attempted to mediate between Fiji and the Australian and New Zealand governments in their continuing dispute over the appropriate timetable and rules for the holding of Fijian election in 2008.

 In a 2007 interview McKinnon criticised British public support for evicted white farmers in Zimbabwe as being "a bit of a guilt thing" and argued that the evictions were justified as there was "no way you can justify a society where 15,000 white farmers control 80 per cent of the most fertile land".

 In the 2008 New Year Honours, McKinnon was appointed as a Member of the Order of New Zealand, New Zealand's highest civilian honour.

 In 2009, McKinnon was appointed a Knight Grand Cross of the Royal Victorian Order for services to the Commonwealth.
 He is a vice-president of the Royal Commonwealth Society.

 Legacy

 Don McKinnon Drive is named after McKinnon, in his former electorate of Albany.

 In April 2013, McKinnon released his memoirs of his time as Secretary General of the Commonwealth, entitled In The Ring.

-McKinnon is chairman of the Global Panel Foundation Australasia, a non-governmental organization that works in crisis areas around the world.
+McKinnon is chairman of the Global Panel Foundation Australasia, a non-governmental organisation that works in crisis areas around the world.